alastair/pysndfile/doc/source/LONG_DESCR.rst

 access to the different sound file manipulation options that are available in libsndfile.

-Due to the use of libsndfile nearly all sound file formats, (besides mp3 and derived formats) can be read and written with PySndfile.
+Due to the use of libsndfile nearly all sound file formats can be read and written with PySndfile.

 The interface has been designed such that a rather large subset of the functionality of libsndfile can be used, notably the reading and writing